apache/sling-site/content/documentation/the-sling-engine/authentication/authentication-authenticationhandler.md

 title=Authentication - AuthenticationHandler
 type=page
 status=published
+excerpt=The `AuthenticationHandler` interface defines the service API which may be implemented by authentication handlers registered as OSGi services.
 ~~~~~~
-Excerpt: The `AuthenticationHandler` interface defines the service API which may be implemented by authentication handlers registered as OSGi services.

 The `AuthenticationHandler` interface defines the service API which may be implemented by authentication handlers registered as OSGi services.